- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

-Easily, one of the most fun activities for people of all ages is snow tubing in Vermont!
+Easily, one of the most fun Vermont winter activities is snow tubing.
 This lovely New England state is filled with winter activities like sledding, snowshoeing, and skiing (duh!), but snow tubing is one pastime that everyone loves.

 One of the best things about snow tubing is that it’s really easy to pick up.
 It truly doesn’t require any skill (in comparison to skiing and snowboarding), as all you have to do is sit on a snow tube and ride.
 It’s kind of like sledding, but with more speed and even more fun.

-Luckily, we’ve put together the ultimate list of some of the can’t-miss snow tubing VT locations.
+Luckily, we’ve put together the ultimate list of some of the best places to go snow tubing in Vermont.
 Keep reading to learn more about them!

 Killington Tubing Park, Killington